 Projected jet sprayer

-The projected jet sprayer is an old spraying technology, mainly used for weed control under the row.
+The jet sprayer is an old spraying technology, mainly used for weed control under the row because it does not have a blower.
 It works by sucking up the spray liquid via a pump, then delivering it through an orifice where the liquid stream is divided into fine droplets by a sudden acceleration.
-The size of the droplets depends on the pressure and the size of the orifice.
 The liquid is broken up by nozzles, without air assistance, and the droplets are projected into the air using their kinetic energy to reach their target.

 Technical presentation

 The jet sprayer works by sucking up the liquid via a pump and then delivering it to an orifice.
-The liquid stream, subjected to sudden acceleration, breaks up into droplets which are finer the smaller the orifice and the higher the pressure.
-It is the nozzle that produces the droplet and the shape of the spray.
+The liquid stream, subjected to sudden acceleration, breaks up into droplets that are finer the smaller the orifice and the higher the pressure.
+It is the nozzle that produces the droplet and the shape of the jet.

 Experiment